 Vitamin E is a potent antioxidant that exists in different forms.
 Alpha-tocopherol vitamin E is the form that best meets our needs.
 Vitamin E's main role in the body appears to be neutralizing oxidation.
 For that reason, researchers think it plays an important role in protecting certain parts of the eye, which is particularly susceptible to oxidative damage.
 Cataracts, for example, are believed to be formed by oxidation in the lens of the eye caused mostly by UV rays in sunlight.

 Eye-related benefits: The Age-Related Eye Disease Study (AREDS) found that vitamin E, along with other nutrients, helped some people who had moderate age-related macular degeneration.
-The nutrients reduced the risk of developing advanced age-related macular degeneration by 25%.
-Evidence from other studies suggests that the alpha-tocopherol form of vitamin E, along with lutein and zeaxanthin, decreases the risk of cataracts.
+The nutrients reduced the risk of developing advanced age-related macular degeneration by 25% for those who already had evident early changes of macular degeneration.
+Evidence from other studies suggests that the alpha-tocopherol form of vitamin E, along with lutein and zeaxanthin, may decrease the risk of cataracts.
 However, other studies have not found that vitamin E is important for vision, so more research is needed.
 It's important to talk to your doctor before taking vitamin E supplements in order to discuss the right dose, possible side effects, as well as other treatments.

 Recommended daily allowance: 22.5 international units/day.